 Shake an unopened can of chickpeas.
 Drain the chickpeas through a fine-mesh strainer into a bowl.
 Put the chickpeas aside for the hummus you’re going to make later.
 Or maybe a bean salad.
 I vote for hummus.
 Gently stir the aquafaba – this ensures starches are evenly distributed for peak foamyness in the cocktail.

 Storing aquafaba works best when frozen.
 I like to freeze 1oz portions in ice cube trays, then store in a ziplock bag once frozen.
 Previously frozen aquafaba whips just as perfectly as the fresh liquid does.
 Fresh aquafaba can be safely stored in the refridgerator for one week.

-Midtown Sour Cocktail Recipe
+Vegan Whiskey Sour Cocktail